Cuba mourns after 107 killed in airliner crash - Journal du Cameroun

 “When I heard the news on the phone, I thought it was one of those jokes people play,” she told AFP.

-The company, formed in 1990, had a fleet of three planes, all Boeing 737s.

-Prior to Friday’s crash, Cuba’s most recent air accident occurred in April 2017, when eight military personnel died when a Russian-made AN-26 transport aircraft went down in western Cuba.
+Prior to Friday’s crash, Cuba’s most recent air accident was in April 2017, in which eight military personnel died when a Russian-made AN-26 transport aircraft went down in western Cuba.

 The country’s last major airline disaster was in November 2010 when a Cuban Aerocaribbean jet crashed on a flight from Santiago de Cuba to Havana, killing all 68 people on board, including 28 foreigners.